CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

 # Using ae:Link's

-This guide walks you through how to integrate the ae:Link control into your AppEngine plugin for navigating between Sales Orders and Business Partners.
+This guide walks you through how to integrate the ae:Link control into your CompuTec AppEngine plugin for navigating between Sales Orders and Business Partners.

 ---

 ## Description

-AppEngine enhances this experience by providing a custom control - computec.appengine.ui.controls.link - which replicates the functionality of the familiar "yellow arrow" links.
+CompuTec AppEngine enhances this experience by providing a custom control - computec.appengine.ui.controls.link - which replicates the functionality of the familiar "yellow arrow" links.
 These links allow users to directly open related documents or master data records, saving time and simplifying workflows.

 :::warning
-    The AppEngine Link control only functions when the plugin is launched from within SAP Business One.
+    The CompuTec AppEngine Link control only functions when the plugin is launched from within SAP Business One.
 :::

 ## Adding Link to Sales Orders and Business Partners